 I’d like to conclude my remarks by reiterating NOCTI’s belief in continuous improvement and in the tremendous potential of CTE and its graduates.
 These are primary reasons we focus on issues like quality, security, and recognition.
 We are frequently asked how to identify quality credentials and the organizations that provide them.
 From a technical perspective our response is straightforward.
 An organization should be able to provide a technical manual and confirm that it adheres to the standards outlined in ISO 17024.
 From a return on investment perspective, an organization should offer value-added services such as college credit, digital badges, study guides, instructional improvement reports, scholarships, and a variety of opportunities for student recognition.
 NOCTI meets these requirements and is continuously monitoring its products, services, and processes to ensure we stay at the front of credentialing industry.

-On behalf of the NOCTI staff, our Board, and our Consortium of States, I sincerely hope you had a great holiday season!
-Remember to take time to think about the important role each of us plays in growing the workforce.
-As always, if you have an idea about a new service or product that you would like NOCTI to offer, or have other suggestions or questions for us, please email firstname.lastname@example.org.
+On behalf of the NOCTI staff, our Board of Trustees, and our Consortium of States, I sincerely hope that spring has come to your region of the country!
+Remember to take time to think about the important role you play in growing the workforce.
+As always, if you have recommendations for a new service or product that you would like NOCTI to offer, or have other suggestions or questions for us, please email firstname.lastname@example.org.

 Thank you for trusting NOCTI to deliver the quality credentials, comprehensive data, and professional development needed to help improve your programs.
 We look forward to your continued service to the CTE community and look forward to hearing from you on how we can meet your needs!